Astrocytic Ion Dynamics: Implications for Potassium Buffering and Liquid Flow: Concluding remarks

 The recent years have seen the launching of several ambitious large-scale projects aiming to link the different scales in the brain, from molecules to systems.
 Prominent examples are EUs Human Brain Project, the US BRAIN Initiative and Project MindScope at Allen Institute of Brain Sciences~\cite{Kandel2013}.
 Here computational neuroscience will play a key role in integrating neurobiological data, storing current knowledge, and testing hypotheses by means of a set of interconnected mathematical models together bridging the different scales.
 The main focus of these projects is to understand the information processing in the brain, and a central goal is to link processing and spiking activity at the single-neuron level to systems level measures of neural activity such as the local field potential (LFP)~\cite{Einevoll2013}, electroencephalograpy (EEG)~\cite{Nunez2006}, or magnetoencephalography (MEG)~\cite{Hamalainen1993}.

-In these projects the astrocytes will be secondary to the neurons as their main role is likely to be of a homeostatic nature, i.e., to provide the neurons with stable environments for their information processing.
+In these projects the astrocytes will be secondary to the neurons as their main role is likely to be of a homeostatic nature, i.e., to provide the neurons with stable environments for their information processing (but see other chapters in the present volume).
 An example is the presently discussed role of astrocytes in providing spatial K$^+$ buffering to maintain low concentrations of potassium in the ECS and avoid pathological neuronal firing.

 Another multiscale brain project is to try to link neural activity to macroscopic fluid flow.
 Here astrocytes will likely be at center stage as their ion-concentration dynamics appear to provide a key connection to fluid flow via osmotic effects.
-In the current work, we have outlined some elements that we believe will be of key importance for this multiscale approach: In Section~\ref{sec:pathology} we discussed how neuronal and astrocytic dynamics are linked via ions in ECS, in Section~\ref{sec:Kbuff} we described the recently introduced Kirchoff-Nernst-Planck (KNP) scheme for modeling ion dynamics in astrocytes (and brain tissue in general), in Section~\ref{sec:microscale-flow} we described how astrocytes may regulate microscopic liquid flow by osmotic effects, and in Section~\ref{sec:macroscale-flow} we finally discussed how such microscopic flow can be linked to whole-brain macroscopic flow.
+In the present chapter we have outlined some elements that we believe will be of key importance for this multiscale approach: In Section~\ref{sec:pathology} we discussed how neuronal and astrocytic dynamics are linked via ions in ECS, in Section~\ref{sec:Kbuff} we described the recently introduced Kirchoff-Nernst-Planck (KNP) scheme for modeling ion dynamics in astrocytes (and brain tissue in general), in Section~\ref{sec:microscale-flow} we described how astrocytes may regulate microscopic liquid flow by osmotic effects, and in Section~\ref{sec:macroscale-flow} we finally discussed how such microscopic flow can be linked to whole-brain macroscopic flow.

 A long-term ultimate goal would be to make joint multiscale, multimodal models for brain tissue including both information processing by spikes, liquid flow, hemodynamic activity and metabolic activity~\cite{Devor2012}.
 Such models could not only become invaluable mathematical "microscopes" for exploring brain function but also hopefully become important tools for understanding brain pathologies and suggest new treatments.